-Ginger milk pudding or ginger milk curd, “姜汁撞奶” or simply “姜撞奶” is a very popular Chinese/Cantonese hot dessert originated in Guangzhou, China.
+Ginger milk pudding, ginger milk curd, “姜汁撞奶” or simply “姜撞奶” is a very popular Chinese/Cantonese hot dessert originated in Guangzhou, China.
 This dessert is so simple to make but it does require some good techniques in order to produce a silky-smooth finishing, resembling super-soft bean curd.
-This recipe only calls for 3 ingredients: old ginger, full-fat milk (fat content 3.8% and above) and sugar.
+This recipe only calls for 3 ingredients: old ginger, full-fat milk (fat content must be 3.8% or more), and sugar.

 for 2 servings